Juerd/ESP-WiFiSettings/README.md

 It is strongly suggested to include the name of a project in the `name` of the configuration option, if it is specific to that project.
 For example, an MQTT topic is probably specific to the application, while the server hostname is likely to be shared among several projects.
-This helps when the ESP32 is later reused for different applications.
+This helps when the ESP is later reused for different applications.

 Optionally, `label` can be specified as a descriptive text to use on the